gitlabhq/gitlabhq/doc/development/code_review.md

 The responsibility to find the best solution and implement it lies with the merge request author.

-Before assigning a merge request to maintainer for approval and merge, they should be confident that it actually solves the problem it was meant to solve, that it does so in the most appropriate way, that it satisfies all requirements, and that there are no remaining bugs, logical problems, or uncovered edge cases.
+Before assigning a merge request to a maintainer for approval and merge, they should be confident that it actually solves the problem it was meant to solve, that it does so in the most appropriate way, that it satisfies all requirements, and that there are no remaining bugs, logical problems, or uncovered edge cases.